 “..a reputable dealer in London will reference [spot price] when calculating bid/ask spreads as will another reputable dealer in Hong Kong or New York.”

 When dealers (of all types including Bailment services) sell precious metals to customers they apply a premium to the spot price as explained above.
 Their premiums include all of their costs of selling to you plus a profit margin.
 Dealers will quote an above-spot ‘ask’ price when selling to you and (typically but not always) a below-spot ‘bid’ price when buying from you – this is the so-called bid/ask spread around spot price.

 As mentioned above referring to spot in this way is by convention only.
 Some dealers source their inventory in bulk directly from commodity exchanges.
 Some very large gold importers such as in India source metals directly from mines.
 However the majority of retail level dealers buy in smaller quantities from refiners, mints, and via buy-backs from the general public.
 Therefore if the spot price doesn’t match the reality of dealer inventory costs don’t expect ask and bid prices to closely relate to spot price.

 Once the ask premium is added on then the sales or value-added tax (if any) are calculated on top of this total amount.
-Thus, a higher ask premium mean you pay proportionately more in sales tax relative to spot.
+A higher ask premium means therefore you pay proportionately more in sales tax relative to spot.